William N. Goetzmann

 The ICF has been constructing databases of individual security prices in global markets over the 19th and 20th centuries._ These data are available for downloading at the ICF website.
 Now available:

-Old New York Stock Exchange Project.
-Monthly individual NYSE stock prices from 1816 to 1926 and annual dividend data for much of the period can be downloaded here.
-See: A New Historical Database For The NYSE 1815 To 1925: Performance And Predictability.
-For a data description and some evidence on predictability.
+Old New York Stock Exchange Project – contains monthly individual NYSE stock prices from 1816 to 1926 and annual dividend data for much of the same period.
+See: A New Historical Database For The NYSE 1815 To 1925: Performance And Predictability for a data description and some evidence on predictability.

-London Stock Exchange Project_ The Investors Monthly Manual contains a complete record of The London Exchange for the period from 1869 to 1930.
+London Stock Exchange Project – The Investors Monthly Manual contains a complete record of The London Exchange for the period from 1869 to 1930.
 Monthly individual securities data in spreadsheet form may be downloaded here.
-It iincludes corporate securities, sovereign and municipal debt from all over the world.
-The IMM is full-text searchable in djvu.
+It includes corporate securities, sovereign and municipal debt from all over the world.

 Great Mirror of Folly Data Project: The Global Financial Crisis of 1720 in London, Paris and the Netherlands: 1720.
 Geert Rouwenhorst, Rik Frehen and I have collected stock price and subscription data for the Dutch global markets in 1720, and additional data for the British markets.
 It is complementary to Larry Neal's and Francois Velde's data.
 Our working paper New Evidence on the First Financial Bubble is available on ssrn.